yalasoo/tp/docs/DeveloperGuide.md

 **Extensions**

 * 5a.
 There are birthdays today.
     * 5a1.
-LittleLogBook shows "Happy Birthday to these people today!" with numbered list.
+LittleLogBook shows a list of people whose birthday is today.
 * 5b.
 There are upcoming birthdays within 7 days.
     * 5b1.
-LittleLogBook shows "Upcoming birthdays in the next 7 days:" with numbered list.
+LittleLogBook shows a list of people whose birthday is upcoming.
 * 5c.
 No birthdays today or within 7 days.
     * 5c1.
-LittleLogBook shows "No upcoming birthdays found."
+LittleLogBook tells the user that there is no upcoming birthdays.
 * 5d.
-Address book is empty.
+LittleLogBook is empty.
     * 5d1.
-LittleLogBook shows "No contacts in address book."
+LittleLogBook tells the user that there is no contacts in LittleLogBook
 </div>

 <div style="background: #f5f5f5; padding: 15px; border-radius: 5px; border-top: 4px solid #ffd519; margin: 10px 0;">